edefimov/async-sockets/README.md

 - error handling is based on exceptions

 ## What is it for
-Async sockets library will be good for such tasks like executing multiple requests at once.
-When you have several servers with different delays the response from the fastest ones will be delivered earlier than from the slowest.
- This allows to have maximum delay at size of timeout assigned for the slowest server.
+Async sockets library provides networking layer for applications, hides complexity of I/O operations, and cares about connections management.
+Library will be a powerful solution for such tasks like executing multiple requests at once as well as executing single one.
+Running multiple requests at once decreases delay of I/O operation to the size of timeout assigned to the slowest server.

 ## Installation